Learning Home Catalog Composer

 2. The sum of the absolute values squared of the entries of a quantum state vector is 1.1.

-Thus, in contrast to the probabilistic case, vectors representing quantum states need not have nonnegative real number entries, and it is the sum of the absolute values squared of the entries (as opposed to the sum of the entries) that must equal 1.1.
-Simple as these changes are, they give rise to all the differences between quantum and classical information.
-Any speedup from a quantum computer, or improvement in a communication protocol, ultimately derives from these simple mathematical changes.
+Thus, in contrast to probabilistic states, vectors representing quantum states need not have nonnegative real number entries, and it is the sum of the absolute values squared of the entries (as opposed to the sum of the entries) that must equal 1.1.
+Simple as these changes are, they give rise to the differences between quantum and classical information; any speedup from a quantum computer, or improvement from a quantum communication protocol, is ultimately derived from these simple mathematical changes.

 The Euclidean norm of a column vector